syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Math-Trigonometry.md

-* triangulation_precision: An integer (≥ 3) that specifies the number of significant digits for the intermediate euro value when converting between two euro member currencies.
+* triangulation_precision: An integer (greater than or equal to 3) that specifies the number of significant digits for the intermediate euro value when converting between two euro member currencies.